kalliope-project/kalliope/kalliope/neurons/ansible_playbook/README.md

 ### Playbook with admin privileges

-In some cases, a playbook require sudo right to perform admin operations like installing a package.
+In some cases, a playbook requires sudo right to perform admin operations like installing a package.
 In this case, you must give to the neuron the login and password of the user which has admin privileges.
 ```
   - name: "Ansible-root"